Introduction to Neural Transfer Learning with Transformers for Social Science Text Analysis: Transfer Learning with Transformer-Based Models

 \subsubsection{Autoregressive Models}

-Autoregressive models are pretrained on the classic language modeling task (see equations \ref{eq:lm} and \ref{eq:lm2}) \citep{Yang2019}.
-They learn a forward language model in which they are trained to predict the next token given all the preceding tokens in the sequence, $P(a_t|a_1, \dots, a_{t-1})$, and/or a backward language model in which the next token is predicted given all its succeeding tokens, $P(a_t|a_{t+1}, \dots, a_T)$ \citep{Yang2019}.
-Hence, autoregressive models are not capable to genuinely learn bidirectional representations that draw from left and right contexts \citep{Yang2019}.

-In correspondence with this pretraining objective, their architecture typically is based only on the decoders of the Transformer \citep{Huggingface2020a}.
-An autoregressive model predicts one token at a time and the self-attention layer of its decoders are masked such that the model only can attend to the preceding but not the proceeding tokens \citep{Huggingface2020a}.
-Due to the characteristics of their pretraining task, autoregressive models typically are very good at target tasks in which they have to generate text \citep{Huggingface2020a}.
+Autoregressive models are pretrained on the classic language modeling task (see Equations \ref{eq:lm} and \ref{eq:lm2}) \citep[p.~5753-5755]{Yang2019}.
+They are trained to predict the next token given all the preceding tokens in a sequence, $P(a_t|a_1, \dots, a_{t-1})$, and/or to predict the next token given all succeeding tokens, $P(a_t|a_{T}, \dots, a_{t+1})$ \citep[p.~5753]{Yang2019}.
+Hence, autoregressive models are not capable of learning genuine bidirectional representations that draw from left and right contexts \citep[p.~5753]{Yang2019}.
+In correspondence with this pretraining objective, their architecture is typically based only on the decoders of the Transformer (without encoder-decoder attention) \citep{Huggingface2020a}.
+Due to their decoder-based architecture and the characteristics of their pretraining task, autoregressive models are typically very good at target tasks in which they have to generate text \citep{Huggingface2020a}.
 Autoregressive models, however, can be successfully fine-tuned to a large variety of downstream tasks \citep{Huggingface2020a}.
-Examples of autoregressive models are XLNet \citep{Yang2019}, as well as OpenAI GPT \citep{Radford2018} and its successors GPT-2 \citep{Radford2019a} and GPT-3 \citep{Brown2020, Huggingface2020a} .
+An elementary autoregressive model is the GPT \citep{Radford2018}.
+Its successors GPT-2 \citep{Radford2019a} and GPT-3 \citep{Brown2020} are well-known and also play a role in the context of zero-shot learning (see Appendix \ref{appendix:gpt}).
+Another model using the autoregressive language modeling framework is the XLNet \citep{Yang2019}.
+(On the XLNet see Appendix \ref{appendix:xlnet}).